Wildfire Resources

 Mental Health Resources

 Flood damage, drought, a difficult and unpredictable agriculture environment — it can all add up to a heavy burden of stress.
 That’s why Avera created the Farm and Rural Stress Hotline.
-If you or someone you know just needs to talk, call 1-800-691-4336 for support.
 A compassionate mental health professional will answer, provide resources and help you manage whatever you’re experiencing, such as anxiety, depression or other behavioral health concerns.
 It’s free, confidential and available 24/7.

 Togetherall